10 Bilingual Learning Activities with Painter’s Tape for Home or School

 If you try any of these activities, please let us know in the comments below!

 We’d love to hear about your learning experience!
-Please share what language(s) your child(ren) are learning!
+Please share what language(s) your child(ren) is learning!